hanlulong/YourBossKickedYourAss/README.md

 # Your Boss Kicked Your Ass

-* Connect to your cam hermes email and/or gmail account.
+* Connect to your Cambridge Hermes email and/or Gmail account.
 * Check incoming mails every x minutes.
 * Call/message you if you received an email from your boss.
 * If you do not read your boss' email, the program will keep calling you every x minutes.